 If you’re a fan of a punch of flavor in your food, I’ve got some great news.
-A new study has found a combination of two delicious spices could slash your cancer risk.
+A recent study found a simple combination of two delicious spices could dramatically slash cancer risk.

 Researchers wanted to find out if chili peppers or ginger could lower our risk of cancer.
 To get the answer, over several weeks they fed cancer-prone mice active compounds from both spices.